swishs-client-mod-plugins/grammar-nazi/README.md

 ## Features
 * Capitalizes the first letter of every sentence.
 * Adds proper punctuation at the end of every message.
-* Custom Dictionary intractable through chat commands.
+* Customizable dictionary intractable through chat commands.
+* A button in the channel area container to quickly toggle.

 ## Issues & Suggestions
 Feel free to suggest ideas or label issues in this repo!